 At the International Congress [#RCPSYCHIC22] Professor Lawrie provided these “FACTs:“

 “Antipsychotic treatment saves life across all risk factors”

 Professor Lawrie has a long career record of working with the pharmaceutical industry and, like all Paid Opinion Leaders, will have been reimbursed for doing so.

 I would not wish to isolate Prof Stephen Lawrie as an example of a Paid Opinion Leader.
-It is after all, legal [and indeed widely accepted by us all] for influential educators on the prescribing of drugs to share as few details [FACTS] on their ‘relationship’ with Industry.
+It is after all, legal [and indeed widely accepted by us all] for influential educators on the prescribing of drugs to omit [FACTS] on their ‘relationship’ with Industry.

 Professor Young provided these declarations of competing interests to the Royal College of Psychiatrists.
 It is an extensive list: